pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

   //TypeError; body stream already read
 ```

 >Be careful about re-using network responses.
 These responses are streams.
-Once consumed, you cannot start from scratch again.
-Reusing works only for literal values, but not for streams.
+Once consumed, you cannot reuse it from scratch again.
+Reusing works only for objects and literal values, but not for streams.

+Why does it happen?
+Why the body stream was changed?

+The answer is, the promise is not mutated.
+The stream was mutated.
+A stream once consumed cannot be consumed again.

 Then how do we re-use network responses?
 Obviously, you do not want to make another network request for the same data.